ryrob30/mobile-services.en/help/using/home.md

 >[!IMPORTANT]
 >
 >Although you can configure features in the UI, these features will not work until you download the generated configuration file and add this file to the SDK.
-For information about downloading and configuring the SDKs, see the [SDK documentation](home.md#section_3A500233347C4305AB545E298A827CEA).
+For information about downloading and configuring the SDKs, see the *SDK documentation* section on this page.

 For the latest release notes, see [Experience Cloud Release Notes](https://docs.adobe.com/content/help/en/release-notes/experience-cloud/current.html).